Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling, Node-based - Image and Video Generation (ComfyUI, OpenArt)/_What is ComfyUI.md

-**ComfyUI** is a **node-based graphical interface** for running **Stable Diffusion** image generation workflows.
-It lets you visually build, modify, and control generative pipelines using blocks (called _nodes_), rather than writing code.
+**ComfyUI** is a **node-based graphical interface** for running image and video generation workflows.
+It lets you visually build, modify, and control generative pipelines using blocks called _nodes_, rather than writing code.

-Reworded: The most powerful open source node-based application for creating images, videos, and audio with GenAI.
-Can also upscale.
+Reworded: **ComfyUI works like a visual flowchart**—you connect nodes such as your text prompt, settings, and effects to guide the AI in generating an image or video exactly the way you want.
+You don’t need any coding experience to get started.
+Unlike traditional text-to-image tools that can feel random, ComfyUI gives you full control over each step in the process, so results are consistent and customizable.

+Possibilities: In addition to text-to-image and text-to-video, it can do image-to-video and image-to-image.
+In image-to-image, it can generate a different image from an original image, OR it can upscale.

 ---